yuansui123/EverMemOS_custom/docs/dev_docs/development_standards.md

 - Not sure if you can use threads? → [Async Programming Standards](#async-programming-standards)
 - Can I do database queries in loops? → [Prohibit I/O Operations in for Loops](#7-prohibit-io-operations-in-for-loops-)
 - How to handle time fields? → [Timezone Awareness Standards](#timezone-awareness-standards)
+- Where should database queries be written? → [Data Access Standards](#data-access-standards)
 - Import path errors? → [Import Standards](#import-standards)
 - Don't know which branch to use? → [Branch Management Standards](#branch-management-standards)
 - Need to submit MR? → [Code Review Process](#code-review-process)